 If you want to start a podcast, here are some things you’ll need to do before you start to record your first episode:

-- Define your audience.
+Define your audience.
 Just like any other piece of content you’re producing, it’s important to identify who your audience is.
-It will help you make sure that each episode
+It will help you make sure that each episode is resonates with them.

 5. Top Performing Blog Posts Have 10X More Shares on Social Media